Some of us were born with the super power of being able to sleep on a plane, including while curled up like a pretzel in an economy seat.

-The rest of us, however, need all the help we can get to secure a restful sleep on long haul flights.
-To help you get more kip on your next flight, here are my top tips for sleeping on a plane, including the apps and potions frequent flyers swear by.*
+The rest of us, however, need all the help we can get to sleep sitting upright on a flight.
+So, to help you rest more comfortably on your next journey, here are my top tips for sleeping on a plane, including the apps and accessories that are definitely worth packing.

-How to Sleep on a Plane in Economy Class
+How to sleep on a plane in economy class

 1. Pick your seat wisely

 Where you sit on the aircraft can have a massive impact on your quality of sleep.
 I favour the window, to avoid people bumping my arm in the aisle or asking to get out and use the bathroom.

 If you have the option to choose your seat online in advance, look for available seats that are a decent distance away from bathrooms and the bulkhead, which is where they place the baby bassinets.
 (These seats tend to involve more movement, noise and lights – at least that was my experience of flying long haul with a baby!)

 When I’m travelling without my little one, I tend to favour the middle to back section of the plane.
 Look for somewhere not too close to the galley, which can also be noisy, but, if you’re lucky, there are more likely to be some empty rows dotted around the end of the plane.

 If you’re unsure about the aircraft layout and where to find the best seats, type in your flight number to SeatGuru for a detailed guide to the best and worst seats on the plane.